typelevel/Laika/docs/05-extending-laika/01-overview.md

 If you look at the existing implementations, you'll notice that some of them are almost purely declarative, as the library provides a set of building blocks for parsing the most common literal formats or comments.

-But in most cases you'd also need to get familiar with @:ref(Laika's Parser Combinators).
+But in most cases you'd also need to get familiar with [Laika's Parser Combinators].
-See @:ref(Adding Syntax Highlighters) for more details.
+See [Adding Syntax Highlighters] for more details.

 ### Additional Markup or Output Formats